Fred G. Sanford: Prejudices

 Throughout the series' run, Fred was often portrayed as being prejudiced himself.
 He often insults his Puerto Rican neighbor Julio in various ways, including deprecating his culture and making fun of his accent.
 After Julio greeted him with "Buenos dias, Mr. Sanford," Fred mocked the expression by responding, "And beans and disease to you, too."
 He also insults Lamont's Japanese friend, Ah Chew, calling him "Choo Choo" and threatening to "really close your eyes" when Ah Chew attempted to hug him.
 He states at one point that "ain't nothin' on earth uglier than a 90-year-old white woman."
 His ignorance towards other cultures causes him a severe embarrassment when a Japanese family, interested in buying Fred's land, invites him and Lamont to dinner.
 The grown daughter sees him eating what he mistakenly thinks are grapes, and smiles "Oh, Mr. Sanford!
 I am so happy!
 You like the fish eyes!"
 Perhaps the biggest affront to Fred's sensibilities came when he discovered his beloved younger sister—whom he had raised himself after their parents died—had married a white man (who was also extremely fond of hugging, further earning him Fred's ire).
-Sometimes even being African-American did not help Fred, as he was very untrusting of Lamont's friend Rollo (Nathaniel Taylor) often referring to him as a convict because of his style, as well as often deriding whether or not fellow African-Americans have high end jobs (like managers) and not "typical" black-person jobs (janitors, car wash employees, etc.), and even not placing people like a judge on the same level.
+Sometimes even being African-American did not help with Fred, as he was very untrusting of Lamont's friend Rollo (Nathaniel Taylor) often referring to him as a convict because of his style, as well as often deriding whether or not fellow African-Americans have high end jobs (like managers) and not "typical" black-person jobs (janitors, car wash employees, etc.), and even not placing people like a judge on the same level.
 (Fred: "That's the problem.
 A black man doesn't have a chance here!"
 Judge: "I'm black!"
 Fred: "Well, you the judge.
 That don't count.")
 Despite this, one of Fred's closest friends during the series was a Jewish man named Goldstein; at one point, Fred dons a yarmulke in order to go over to Goldstein's house and eat chicken soup.
 During a later episode, Fred attempts to trace his family tree and is mistakenly led to believe he has Jewish ancestry.